 President of Student Affairs, he/she shall recuse him/herself from the Committee’s deliberations and voting.

 5. Hearings shall be conducted by the Judicial Committee according to the following guidelines:

 a.
 The parties shall receive written advance notification informing them of the allegations set forth in the complaint, the time, date and place of the hearing.

 b.
 The Respondent may remain silent or submit only a written statement or response to the complaint.

 c.
 Hearings normally shall be conducted in private.
 Admission to the hearing of any person not directly involved with the proceedings shall be at the discretion of the chairperson of the Judicial Committee.

-m.
-The Judicial Advisor will provide written notification of findings and sanctions to the Complainant and the Respondent Student and administrative offices on a need-to-know basis.
-The original document will be filed with the college’s judicial records.
+l.
+The Judicial Advisor will provide written notification of findings and sanctions to the Complainant and the Respondent Student, and administrative offices on a need-to know basis.
+The original will be maintained with the college’s judicial records.

 V. STUDENT RIGHTS

 The classroom environment should encourage free discussion, inquiry and expression.
 Student performance must be evaluated on the basis of academic performance.
 At the same time, students are responsible for maintaining standards of academic performance established for each course in which they are enrolled.